-Bioregional works with companies in the built environment, communities and local government to create homes and communities that make it easy to live a sustainable lifestyle
+Bioregional works with companies in the built environment and local government to create homes and communities that make it easy to live a sustainable lifestyle

 To secure a liveable future the property industry must end its addiction to fossil fuels